This Grilled Pineapple with cinnamon sugar is a delicious accompaniment to grilled and roasted meats. Perfect also as a snack or dessert.

 In the recipe below, I made only 2 full slices of pineapple using the leftover cinnamon sugar from when I made these Whole Baked Sweet Potatoes.
 A fresh batch of cinnamon sugar is sufficient for 4 full slices of pineapple.

 Since it is still snowy outside, I grilled the pineapple on the stove using my cast iron grill pan.
-Most definitely do it on the grill outdoors in the summer.
-Can’t wait to fire up the grill but for now they work just as well on the grill pan.
+I will most definitely do it on the grill outdoors in the summer.
+Can’t wait to fire up the grill but for now the grill pan on the stove will have to do.

 Similar Tools Used in Making This Grilled Pineapple